yidongzhou/STA-220-WQ-2022/lab0110/README.md

 ## Random Samples and Permutations

 [`sample(x, size, replace = FALSE, prob = NULL)`](https://www.rdocumentation.org/packages/base/versions/3.6.2/topics/sample): the argument `replace` controls the way we sample (with replacement or not).

+[`all(..., na.rm = FALSE)`](https://www.rdocumentation.org/packages/base/versions/3.6.2/topics/all): given a set of logical vectors, are all of the values true?